ccrma/chuck/src/host-examples/README.txt

 host-4-shreds.cpp -- shows high-level shred operations from c++, including adding, removing last, and getting the current VM status including info about shreds

+host-5-custom-api.cpp -- shows binding custom classes from a c++ host, to add new custom classes specific to the host, usable from ChucK

 ========
 Building